72/GridComponent-for-Framer/README.md

 # GridComponent-for-Framer
 A module that creates a Grid Component for you!
 The module looks into your 'images' folder for pngs numbered from 1 to n.
-The folder path, and a lot of other options, can be changed to your needs.
+The folder path, and other options, can be changed to your needs.

 ## How to use